Three Colours: Red: Symbolism

+The recycling bin: A recurring scene of an elderly person trying to put a bottle in a recycling bin appears in all three films, but with different outcomes.
+In Blue, Julie does not see her.
+In White, Karol ignores her.
+In Red, Valentine finally pushes the bottle into the bin.
+This action has been described as 'act of kindness that is the climax of the entire trilogy and the gesture that saves the world.

+The number seven: Referenced throughout the trilogy - Rita has seven puppies, there are seven survivors of the ferry disaster, there are seven baby mice in Blue.

-Biblical references relating to the Gospel of Matthew are also evident.
+Biblical and religious references: Biblical references relating to the Gospel of Matthew are also evident.
 The old man can be pictured as an Old Testament archetype, a God-like figure.
-Exploring biblical ideas in Red the questions of the judge being a 'God' figure is probably the one that has been explored most often.
-That he is as an Old Testament God, control over the wind and seas and predicts about people future.
+Exploring biblical ideas in Red, the question of the judge being a 'God' figure is probably the one that has been explored most often.
+This view sees him like an Old Testament God, having control over the wind and seas and predicting people's future.
 This film also depicts topics of the Philosophy of Law and the manner in which man acts in society, the relationship between the law, ethics and socially acceptable behavior and how not all of them coincide, particularly in the reflections by Judge Kern and some symbols related to Auguste.

+Valentines name takes after St. Valentine, closely associated with love.
+Joseph drinks pear brandy in the film, referencing St. Augustine's theft of pears, and further linking him to the character of Auguste.

+Miscellaneous connections: Joseph and Auguste both abandon their dogs.
+Rita is eventually returned to Joseph by Valentine, Auguste's dog is last seen boarding the ferry with Auguste and presumed missing in the ferry accident.
+This draws another parallel between the two, suggesting that Auguste has begun to harden and become bitter like the older Joseph.